Is the Kentucky Claims Commission within the Department of Revenue?

 Why can’t I use assessments of similar property?

 Kentucky law provides that individual properties must be taxed at fair market value.
 If a comparable property is assessed below fair market value, then you may ask the local board of assessment appeals to review the value of the comparable property.
 If the local board finds the comparable property is undervalued, it may raise the assessment on the comparable property.
 However, since all property must be taxed at fair market value, that undervaluation may not be used to reduce another property’s assessment.

 I’ve received a tax bill and the assessment is for the amount I believe the property is worth.
 Should I withdraw my appeal?

 No. For property assessments that have been appealed, Kentucky statutes require the initial tax assessment bill be for the amount the taxpayer contends the property is worth.
 If the value is later determined to be more than that amount, a supplemental bill will be issued.
 For the supplemental bill, interest is charged but there is no penalty imposed.

 I've received a tax bill.
 Should I pay for it?

 Yes.
 The bill should be for the amount you are contending the property is worth.

-Does my case file with the Kentucky Board of Tax Appeals include all the documents I gave to the property valuation administrator and the local Board of Assessment Appeals?
+Does my case file with the Kentucky Claims Commission include all the documents I gave to the property valuation administrator and the local Board of Assessment Appeals?

-No. The only documents the board has are the documents you provide to the board with your appeal, or documents that are later introduced as evidence.
+No. The only documents the Commission has are the documents you provide to the Commission with your appeal, or documents that are later introduced as evidence.

 Do I have to have an appraisal?